Element84/e84-geoai-common/README.md

 1. Verify tests pass `scripts/test.sh`.
 1. Commit and push your changes.
 	- Note: if using Gitkraken, launch it from the terminal (with `gitkraken`) with the correct python environment activated to ensure that it can use the pre-commit hooks.

+## Contributions

+We are happy to take contributions!
+It is best to get in touch with the maintainers about larger features or design changes *before* starting the work, as it will make the process of accepting changes smoother.

+## Contributor License Agreement (CLA)

+Everyone who contributes code to E84 Geoai Common will be asked to sign a CLA, which is based off of the Apache CLA.

+- Download a copy of **one of** the following from the `docs/cla` directory in this repository:

+  - Individual Contributor (You're using your time): `2025_1_24-E84-Geoai-Common-Open-Source-Contributor-Agreement-Individual.pdf`
+  - Corporate Contributor (You're using company time): `2025_1_24-E84-Geoai-Common-Open-Source-Contributor-Agreement-Corporate.pdf`

+- Sign the CLA -- either physically on a printout or digitally using appropriate PDF software.

+- Send the signed CLAs to Element 84 via **one of** the following methods:

+  - Emailing the document to contracts@element84.com
+  - Mailing a hardcopy to: ``Element 84, 210 N. Lee Street Suite 203 Alexandria, VA 22314, USA``.